Blog

 When we respond to something in a certain way, nerves are required to fire in a certain pattern in order to mediate the lived effect.
 If the response is repeated, the nerves begin to form a network, wiring together in order to increase the efficiency of future firing.
 The network gets stronger every time it’s used.

 For the same reason, we get better at a skill when we practice.
-This extends towards our thoughts, feelings, behaviors, and responses to all things.
+This extends to our thoughts, feelings, behaviors, and responses to all things.
 This enriches our experience and serves to expand upon what we know.

 Pain forms a very important part of our development, as it allows for us to know if something is harmful.
 It is not possible to avoid pain.
 However, the way we respond to pain is the same as a learned skill that builds a neuronal network in the brain.